-In high-rise residential buildings, the Fire Safety (England) Regulations 2022 will, when they come into force on the 23rd January 2023, require responsible persons to install wayfinding signage in their buildings to assist the FRS in navigating their way round a building, even when visibility is low.
+In high-rise residential buildings, the Fire Safety (England) Regulations 2022 require responsible persons to install wayfinding signage in their buildings to assist the FRS in navigating their way round a building, even when visibility is low.
 This includes clear markings identifying floor and individual flat numbers.

-Signage must conform to the specifications and location set out in paragraph 15.14 to 15.16 of Approved Document B Volume 1 2019 edition incorporating 2020 amendments.
+Signage must conform to the specifications and location set out in paragraph 15.14 to 15.16 of